kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 This problem was asked by Apple.

 Implement the function `fib(n)`, which returns the `n``th` number in the Fibonacci sequence, using only `O(1)` space.

+234 (Hard)

+This problem was asked by Microsoft.

+Recall  that the minimum spanning tree is the subset of edges of a tree that  connect all its vertices with the smallest possible total edge weight.
+Given an undirected graph with weighted edges, compute the *maximum* weight spanning tree.